dyne/Zenroom/README.md

 Copyright (C) 2017-2018 by Dyne.org foundation, Amsterdam

-Designed, written and maintained by Denis Roio <jaromil@dyne.org>
+Designed, written and maintained by Denis "Jaromil" Roio

 Includes code by: